eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 The Ditto `JavaScript` mapping engine does support the following configuration options:

-* `incomingScript` (String): the JavaScript function to invoke in order to transform incoming external messages to Ditto Protocol messages
+* `incomingScript` (string): the JavaScript function to invoke in order to transform incoming external messages to Ditto Protocol messages
-* `outgoingScript` (String): the JavaScript function to invoke in order to transform outgoing Ditto Protocol messages to external messages
+* `outgoingScript` (string): the JavaScript function to invoke in order to transform outgoing Ditto Protocol messages to external messages
 * `loadBytebufferJS` (boolean): whether to load the [bytebuffer.js](https://github.com/dcodeIO/bytebuffer.js) library
 * `loadLongJS` (boolean): whether to load the [long.js](https://github.com/dcodeIO/long.js) library
 * `maxScriptSizeBytes` (number): maximum script size of `incomingScript` and `outgoingScript` in bytes - default: *50* KB
-* `maxScriptExecutionTime` (number): maximum script execution time in milliseconds before it gets terminates - default: *500*
+* `maxScriptExecutionTime` (number): maximum script execution time in milliseconds before it gets terminated - default: *500*
 * `maxScriptStackDepth` (number): maximum call stack depth of the scripts - default: *10*

 ### Constraints

-Rhino does not fully support EcmaScript 6, please have a look here on what language constructs are supported before using them in a mapping function: [http://mozilla.github.io/rhino/compat/engines.html](http://mozilla.github.io/rhino/compat/engines.html).
+Rhino does not fully support EcmaScript 6.
+Check which language constructs are supported before using them in a mapping function.
+See [http://mozilla.github.io/rhino/compat/engines.html](http://mozilla.github.io/rhino/compat/engines.html).

 #### Sandboxing